This page contains the questions we are asked most frequently about bins. Click on the question below to show the answer.

 All requests for additional black bin capacity will be individually assessed.
 Black bins are ONLY to be used for residual, i.e. non recyclable or compostable waste.
 Where a need can be demonstrated following assessment, additional capacity can be supplied subject to our standard charge.
 This is an administration charge that covers the cost of procurement, storage, administration and delivery of wheeled bins.

-Only bins supplied by the Shared Waste Service for South Cambridgeshire District Council and Cambridge City Council will be emptied.
+Only bins supplied by the Greater Cambridge Shared Waste Service will be emptied.

 What should I do if my blue bin is full and I have more recycling?